idirbk/IRC/README.md

 ```bash
 python3 server.py <server_port> <neighbor_port>
 ```
-note that for the first server you dont neet to specify the neighbor port
+note that for the first server you dont need to specify the neighbor port

 To run a client